 Scrooge was to find out very quickly that this was the Ghost of Christmas Past.
 When Scrooge asks if it was long past, The Ghost replies, “No your past.”
-Dickens does not say what Scrooge’s reaction was to this, but is conceivable that he was not pleased, as anyone who has anything embarrassing or painful in their past, is usually unwilling to discuss it.
-It is one of the reason Psychologists and therapists are in much demand today.
+Dickens does not say what Scrooge’s reaction was to this but is conceivable that he was not pleased, as anyone who has anything embarrassing or painful in their past is usually unwilling to discuss it.
+It is one of the reasons Psychologists and therapists are in much demand today.

 It is here that Ghost and Scrooge begin their journey.
-The Ghost has Scrooge put his hand where the Ghost’s heart is and by touching the ghost in this way Scrooge is able to travel with the ghost out of the window of his rooms.
+The Ghost has Scrooge put his hand where the Ghost’s heart is, and by touching the ghost in this way Scrooge can travel with the ghost out of the window of his room.

-The school system in Dickens day was not as mandatory as it is today.
-If a child could go to school the parents were willingly to have the child get some kind of education.
-However many families were very poor and school was a luxury.
+The school system in Dickens’s day was not as mandatory as it is today.
+If a child could go to school, the parents were willing to have the child get some kind of education.
+However, many families were very poor, and school was a luxury.
 Many children went to work in factories in order to make ends meet at home.
-Dickens was one of these children as he was not able to finish school.
-His father went into debtor’s prison while Dickens was quite young and Dickens had to go to work in a factory pasting labels on shoe blacking.
+Dickens was one of these children as he could not finish school.
+His father went into debtor’s prison when Dickens was quite young, and Dickens had to go to work in a factory pasting labels on shoe blacking.

-Debtor’s prison needs also a short explanation.
+Debtor’s prison also needs a short explanation.
 If a man found himself in debt and the debt was called in to be paid, the man was to repay the full amount.
-If, however the man did not have the funds, he was sent to prison, many times with his family until the debt was paid.
-As the man was in prison and could not work many people would spend years in the prison until a friend or family member paid the debt.
+If, however, the man did not have the funds, he was sent to prison, many times with his family, until the debt was paid.
+As the man was in prison and could not work many people would spend years in prison until a friend or family member paid the debt.
 With the use of credit cards today, many of us would be in jail if that law was still in force.
 Dickens would use this form of punishment more than once in his novels.

 The first place The Ghost of Christmas Past takes Scrooge is a rundown boarding school.
 This was another of the ways education was obtained in those days.
 Parents would send their children to live and be educated at a boarding school.
-Parents who were well off sent their children to very expensive schools where they were treated quite well.
+Well-off parents sent their children to very expensive schools where they were treated quite well.
 Other parents, with lesser means, would also send their children away.
 But these schools were not as well kept.
 And this is where the ghost takes Scrooge.

 Upon seeing the path to his childhood school for the first time in years, Scrooge eagerly runs down the path.
 He begins to see children that he knew and cries out to them.
 The spirit tells Scrooge that what he witnessing are shadows of the things that have been, and they had no way of seeing them.

 The Spirit leads Scrooge into a classroom.
-It is Christmas Eve and all of the school children have gone home for the holiday, all except one.
-We are not told why, but the young child, Scrooge’s former self, is left alone to spend Christmas by himself.
+It is Christmas Eve, and all of the schoolchildren have gone home for the holiday, all except one.
+We are not told why, but the young child, Scrooge’s former self, is left alone to spend Christmas alone.
 They find the boy sitting and reading alone as Scrooge gazes at himself, he weeps.

-This is all we see of Fan, but in this scene we learn that Scrooge and his sister have great affection for each other and it is this sister who gives birth to Fred Scrooge’s nephew.
-Scrooge’s grief at losing Fan must have been great and this may be why he treats his nephew the way he does in the first stave.
+This is all we see of Fan, but in this scene, we learn that Scrooge and his sister have great affection for each other, and this sister gives birth to Fred Scrooge’s nephew.
+Scrooge’s grief at losing Fan must have been great, and this may be why he treats his nephew the way he does in the first stave.

-We really know nothing about Scrooge’s father except that at one time he was not very kind.
-We know that he was not a very good person as he does leave Scrooge alone in the boarding school at Christmas.
+We really know nothing about Scrooge’s father except that at one time, he was not very kind.
+We know he was not a very good person as he leaves Scrooge alone in the boarding school at Christmas.
 He may also have him stay on there all year as many schools allowed this at the time.
 Dickens will again address this theme in Nicholas Nickleby one of the books he writes following A Christmas Carol.
-For one reason or another Scrooge’s father did not want to see him for many years until he allo ws Fan to bring the young man home.
+For one reason or another, Scrooge’s father did not want to see him for many years, as he also was Fan to bring the young man home.
 But the damage had been done.

-We don’t know if Scrooge’s father abused him physically, but we do know that forced separation from those one loves takes a terrible mental tool, and therefore would be considered a form of abuse today.
-Love is one of things that all of us need and in Scrooge’s early life we see that this is lacking and again is another brick in the building of the wall of Scrooge’s character.
+We don’t know if Scrooge’s father abused him physically, but we do know that forced separation from those one loves takes a terrible mental tool, and, therefore, would be considered a form of abuse today.
+Love is one of the things that all of us need and in Scrooge’s early life we see that this is lacking and again, is another brick in the building of the wall of Scrooge’s character.

 The next destination on the journey through Scrooge’s past brings them to Fezziwig’s warehouse.
 This is where Scrooge was apprenticed and it was a place where Scrooge was happy.
 It is also Christmas Eve and Fezziwig has party planned for the evening.
-There is food, drink, games and dancing and joy throughout the establishment.
+There is food, drink, games, dancing, and joy throughout the establishment.
 It is at this time a change comes over Scrooge.
-Though he knows he cannot be seen he enjoys all of it, remembers all of it and has Dickens describes it he “underwent the strangest agitation.”
+Though he knows he cannot be seen he enjoys all of it, remembers all of it, and has Dickens describes it he “underwent the strangest agitation.”

-Upon seeing this Ghost remarks that the whole party was a small matter.
+Upon seeing this, Ghost remarks that the whole party was a small matter.
 Why make such a big deal about it?
 Fezziwig had only spent 3 or 4 pounds.
-A British pound today is worth about $1.49 so doing the math this party cost about $5.96.
-Scrooge excitedly tells the Spririt that it isn’t about the money.
-“Fezziwig…”has the power to render us happy or unhappy; to make our service light or burdensome; a pleasure or a toil…The happiness he gives, is quite as great as if it cost a fortune”.
+A British pound today is worth about $1.49 so doing the math, this party cost about $5.96.
+Scrooge excitedly tells the Spirit that it isn’t about the money.
+“Fezziwig…” has the power to render us happy or unhappy; to make our service light or burdensome; a pleasure or a toil…The happiness he gives is quite as great as if it cost a fortune”.

 The spirit glances at Scrooge and Scrooge stops speaking.
-In that one moment he has accused himself of how he treats his clerk.
-He doesn’t admit it but he does say that he “would like to have a word two with his clerk just now.”
+In that one moment, he has accused himself of how he treats his clerk.
+He doesn’t admit it but says that he “would like to have a word two with his clerk just now.”

 The spirit then leaves this seen and goes to a time when the need for money has come upon Scrooge.
 We find him speaking to a young woman whom he is engaged to.
 The woman is in tears and she is releasing him from the engagement.
 She tells him that another idol, or another love has taken her place and that idol and love was a ‘golden one.”
 She sees in him that which he is not willing to admit to himself.
 That he fears the world and is doing all he can to prevent himself from being hurt.
 It is possible to assume that this fear comes from his relationship to his father.